 It is declared complete per one of the completion status codes.

-it has been determined that it will be incomplete per ection 06.08f.6.
+it has been determined that it will be incomplete per section 06.08f.6.

 For all baseline IPs that have a biennial or triennial frequency:

 The status of these IPs is “N/A” if they are not required to be completed during the current inspection cycle and will be completed in a future year within the biennial or triennial cycle.